Fresh. Local. Flowers.

 Get clarity from Clover on some commonly-asked questions!

-The Flower House is open on Fridays and Saturdays from 8:00am - 6:00pm from May to September.
+Flora the Flower House is open Thursday through Sunday from 8:00am to 6:00pm from June to October.
 We also are open for special events and popups.
 Subscribe to our email list to stay in the loop!

 Great question!
-Our customers park in front of the big yellow barn.
+Our customers park on the grass in front of Flora or pull up to the big yellow barn.
 Please be mindful and avoid blocking the driveway and turnaround.

 We love it when customers share about our farm with others.
 Leave us a Google Review or tag us in your photos on social media.
 It makes our day!